 Students normally complete the course in three trimesters of full-time study (refer to course outline on the following page).
 The course commences in Trimester 1 each year (beginning early March) so students will complete the course in the middle of the following year.
 There is no mid-year intake into the course.
-The Master of Dietetics is only offered in campus mode (on-campus) on the Melbourne Campus at Burwood with the exception of one unit: HBS745 Interprofessional Collaboration in Healthcare, which is studied in cloud (online) mode.
+The Master of Dietetics is only offered via on- campus mode on the Melbourne Campus at Burwood.